Content Management Systems

 A site will only be updated if the CMS is easy to use.

 Robust websites bring users back.
-So a smart, usable CMS is crucial to the relevance of your brand.
+So a smart, usable CMS is crucial to the relevance of a brand.
 We’ll recommend the best CMS that meets the project’s requirements and makes updating easy.

 A CMS should respect the integrity of the design.

 When content is separated from presentation, there’s less chance that an edit will break something.
-We build distinct zones where content can be safely edited without disrupting the layout.
+We build distinct content blocks that can be safely edited without disrupting the layout.

 Not all content is the same.